scmmishra/scmmishra/README.md

 # Shivam Mishra
-Hi, I'm Shivam, hobbyist designer and developer.
+Hi, I'm Shivam, hobbyist developer and designer.
 I work as an engineer at [Frappe Technologies](https://frappe.io).
 At frappe I work on the frappe framework, frappe charts and build websites when not doing the first two.

 ## Projects I work on
 👩🏽‍🚀 [Frappe Framework](https://github.com/frappe/frappe)<br>